Iran women's national under-20 football team

-The Iran women's national under-20 football team represents Iran in international women's under-20 football in the AFC U-19 Women's Championship and the FIFA U-20 Women's World Cup.
+The Iran women's national under-20 football team represents Iran in international women's under-20 football in the AFC U-20 Women's Asian Cup and the FIFA U-20 Women's World Cup.
 It is controlled by the Iranian Football Federation.

 History

 The women's under-20s qualified for the 2015 AFC U-19 Women's Championship for the first time after winning their group in qualification.